hiridavid/trial-and-error/README.md

 > git add `filename`

-adds a file to the empty git repo
+adds a file to the git repo. filename can be `.` which adds all. files need to be added before committing.

 > git remote add origin `link`